Nutrition and mealtimes

 We provide children with a variety of healthy foods, and cater for children with allergies and intolerances

 Opened in 1984 and named after Lois Barker, a respected teacher and advocate for children and families, our centre includes three indoor spaces and two outdoor spaces with a large play area.
 Our trained cook has been at SDN Lois Barker for 15 years and our meals have been certified by a nutritionist in accordance with the Long Day Care Nutrition Checklist.

 Children, families and educators at SDN Lois Barker come from diverse cultures and communities.
-Our qualified educators prioritise building and maintaining positive relationships with your child, and will provide opportunities for you as a family to be a part of your child’s early learning and development.
+Our qualified educators prioritise building and maintaining positive relationships with your child, and will partner with you to support your child's learning and development.

 Our families say...